-Proton therapy (also called proton beam therapy) is a type of radiation treatment that uses protons rather than x-rays to treat cancer.
-A proton is a positively charged particle that is part of an atom, the basic unit of all chemical elements, such as hydrogen or oxygen.
+Proton therapy, also called proton beam therapy, is a type of radiation treatment that uses protons rather than x-rays to treat cancer.
+A proton is a positively charged particle.
 At high energy, protons can destroy cancer cells.
 Doctors may use proton therapy alone, or they may combine it with standard radiation therapy, surgery, chemotherapy, and/or immunotherapy.

 How proton therapy works